helium/erlang-dkg/README.md

 [here](https://github.com/helium/erlang-pbc) for more details) key in a manner tolerant of Byzantine faults.

-Some limitations, where this code does not implement the full
+Some limitations, where this code does not implement the full protocol:
-protocol:
- - It does not support leader changes.
+ - It does not implement the pessimistic phase (leadger change).
+We handle that using erlang-libp2p and relcast.
+ - It does not implement the recovery phase.
+For our use case, we simply run a new DKG if a previous one didn't succeed.
  - It produces only one key, as it does not support round changes.
- - It does not implement the recovery protocol.

 This code is not run directly, but as a [relcast](https://github.com/helium/relcast) behavior.
 To see an example of how this code is run and used, see